dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/enterprise-permissions.md

 Developers can perform the following actions in projects they are assigned to:
 - Use the IDE
 - Configure personal developer credentials
-- Manage job definitions in assigned projects
+- Create, delete, and modify Jobs
-- Kick off runs in deployment environments
+- Trigger runs

 ### Analyst
 - **Has permissions on:** Authorized projects